-These surgeries include removing any apical cyst, abscess, or granuloma and sedation.
+These surgeries include removing any apical cyst, abscess, or granuloma and IV sedation.

 What is an Apicoectomy?

 Your teeth are held in place by roots that extend into your jawbone.
 Front teeth usually have one root.
 Other teeth, such as your premolars and molars, have two or more roots.
 The tip or end of each root is called the apex.
 Nerves and blood vessels enter the tooth through the apex.
-They travel through a canal inside the root, and into the pulp chamber.
-This chamber is inside the crown (the part of the tooth you can see in your mouth).
+They travel through a canal inside the root into the pulp chamber in the crown (the part of the tooth you can see in your mouth).

-During root canal treatment, your dentist cleans the canals using special instruments called files.
+During root canal treatment, the canals are cleaned using special instruments.
 Inflamed or infected tissue is removed.

-Root canals can be very complex, with many tiny branches off the main canal.
+Root canals can be very complex, with many tiny nerve and vessel branches off the main canal.
 Sometimes, even after root canal treatment, infected tissue can remain in these branches.
-This can possibly prevent healing or cause re-infection later.
+This infected tissue can possibly prevent healing or cause re-infection later.
 In an apicoectomy, the root tip, or apex, is removed along with the infected tissue.
-A filling is then placed to seal the end of the root.